MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

     ```

 ## The RegistrationContext Object
-The `ExternalizableSecurityCheck` class provides the `RegistrationContext registrationContext` object is used for storing persistent/deployment data associated with the current client.
+The `ExternalizableSecurityCheck` class provides the `RegistrationContext registrationContext` object which is used for storing persistent/deployment data associated with the current client.
 Use the following methods to store and obtain data:

-* Get the user registered by this security check for the current client:
+* Get the user that is registered by this security check for the current client:

     ```java
     AuthenticatedUser getRegisteredUser();